Swiftal13/The-Self-taught-Computer-Scientist/DataStructures.md

 null in binary is all 0's aswell, hence represents no value

-to access certain values, we cannot use indexing and instantly get a specific value like an array<br>
-instead you have to traverse through each node till you get to the right node
+to access certain values, we cannot use indexing and instantly get a specific value like an array<br> **THERE IS NO INDEXING** instead you have to **traverse through each node till you get to the right node**